 In the capital and tourist hot bed of Waikiki you can find an abundance of taxis glad to take you where you need to go.
 Once you get further out into the wild lands of the North Shore this becomes a little trickier to navigate.
 When visiting Hawaii, the best way to get a taxi is to ask the hotel to call you one, as flagging them down on the street isn’t considered to be part of the aloha spirit.
 If you are planning to venture out of the metropolitan heart to find things to do in Oahu, then hiring a car will probably be much cheaper and easier.

-In downtown Honolulu and Waikiki, you can certainly walk around or hire a bike and go for a ride.
+In downtown Honolulu and Waikiki, you can certainly walk around or rent a bike and go for a ride.
 These parts of Oahu are extremely pedestrian friendly and of course – you help the environment remain a greener place.
 However, unless you swap out your push bike for a moped or motorbike you probably won’t be able to venture further out than the city.
 Traveling around the Hawaiian Islands by moped can be a good way of balancing costs, but be prepared as some journeys can be lengthy.
 This is what to do in Oahu when you are fit and fabulous.

 Best Time to Visit Oahu